meejah/txtorcon/docs/guide.rst

 clients.
 Services on-disk are "slightly" different because the user may need to know the "hidden service dir" that contains the private keys.
-However, there is a single endpoint which takes enough options to produce any kind of onion service; the service returned after the ``.listen()`` call will, however, be different and implement one of the interfaces in the table above.
+However, there is a single endpoint which takes enough options to produce any kind of onion service.
+The service instance you retrieve after the ``.listen()`` call will, however, be different and implement one of the interfaces in the table above.
 Those are:

  - :class:`txtorcon.IOnionService`
  - :class:`txtorcon.IFilesystemOnionService` (also includes all of ``IOnionService``)
  - :class:`txtorcon.IOnionServiceClients` (for authenticated services)

-The ``listen()`` method will return an instance implementing `IListeningPort`_.
-In addition to `IListeningPort`_, these instances will implement one of:
+The ``.listen()`` method of the endpoint will return an instance implementing `IListeningPort`_.
+This will have a ``.onion_service`` property that gives you an instance implementing one of the above interfaces.

- - :class:`txtorcon.IOnionService` or;
- - :class:`txtorcon.IOnionServiceClients`

-The first one corresponds to a non-authenticated service, while the latter is authenticated.
-The latter manages a collection of instances by (arbitrary) client names, where each of these instances implements :class:`txtorcon.IOnionClient` (and therefore also :class:`txtorcon.IOnionService`).
+`IOnionService` and its subclass `IFilesystemOnionService` correspond to a non-authenticated services, while `IOnionServiceClients` is authenticated.
+The latter manages a collection of instances by (arbitrary) client names, where each of these instances implements :class:`txtorcon.IOnionClient`.
 Note that the ``.auth_token`` member is secret, private data which you need to give to **one** client; this information goes in the client's Tor configuration as ``HidServAuth onion-address auth-cookie [service-name]``.
 See `the Tor manual
 <https://www.torproject.org/docs/tor-manual-dev.html.en>`_ for more
 information.

-If the underlying onion service created has its keys stored on disk (``ephemeral=False``, the default) then :class:`txtorcon.IFilesystemOnionService` will be implemented by everything that implements :class:`txtorcon.IOnionService`.

 .. _create_onion: